 - Required insurance should be written on a per occurrence basis (professional liability and pollution liability are acceptable on a claims made basis).

 - As specified by the GU Standard Terms and Conditions, the comprehensive general liability and/or auto insurance policies shall include Georgetown University as an "Additional Insured" but solely with respect to liability arising from the performance of the agreement.

 Provide a minimum of 30 days advance written notice of cancellation or non-renewal of policies required under the contract to Georgetown University.

 - Provide a completed Certificate of Insurance (COI) containing the following information:

-- Name and address of agent, phone number and fax number
+- Name and address of the agent, phone number, and fax number

 - Name of insurance company and policy numbers